Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/expose/_index.en.md

 And another one whom which the apprentices may go to if any issue in the workplace should appear.

 All of this was for sure very lacking in both companies.
-And it feels like I was just a normal employee that got payed like :poop:.
+And it feels like I was just a normal employee that got pay'd like :poop:.

 ## Timeline
 In chronological order I got approved at Sircon kinda late, after we were done at school and most of the class already working.